Joserem/Sistema_bibliotec-rio/README.md

 # Sistema_bibliotecário
-Sistema bibliotecário feito em Python com a biblioteca tkinter
+Library system made in Python with the tkinter library

 ## Some app screenshots